wojciech-graj/doom-audio/README.md

 **DOOM playable over an audio connection!**

-DOOM-audio outputs its video for viewing as a spectrogram, and takes audio input.
+DOOM-audio outputs its video as audio for viewing as a spectrogram, and takes audio input.
+Check it out in action [here](https://www.youtube.com/watch?v=wv8YSr19vFY).

 ![SCREENSHOT](screenshots/title.png)